Marijuana Grow Guide

 Remember to increase the amount of food your plant receives gradually.
 Marijuana seems to be able to take as much fertilizer as you want to give it as long as it is introduced over a period of time.
 During the first three months or so, fertilize your plants every few days.
 As the rate of foliage growth slows down in the plant's preparation for blooming and seed production, the fertilizer intake of the plant should be slowed down as well.
 Never fertilize the plant just before you are going to harvest it since the fertilizer will encourage foliage production and slow down resin production.

 These castings are so rich that you can grow marijuana in straight worm castings.
 This isn't really necessary however, and it is somewhat impractical since the castings are very expensive.
-If you can afford them you can, however, blend them in with your soil and they will make a very good organic fertilizer.
+If you can afford them you can, however, blend them in with your soil and they will make a excellent organic fertilizer.

 Without light, the plants cannot grow.
 In the countries in which marijuana grows best, the sun is the source of light.
 The amount of light and the length of the growing season in these countries results in huge tree-like plants.